5 day New Year's Eve Wilderness Holiday in Lapland - aurora borealis, wildlife, dogsledding, ICEHOTEL and astro photo tour.

 - Avoid the crowds.
 We visit locations most travellers do not find.

-Our lodge is next to one of the largest rivers in Sweden, the Torne River and we have access to both wooden heated saunas and +40 degrees C outdoor jacuzzi.
+Our lodge is next to one of the largest rivers in Sweden, the Torne River and we have access to wooden heated saunas.
 We will go dog sledding through ancient forests and tundra both day and evening time and more.
 Our focus is utmost quality, which we obtain by devoting ourselves to small groups.
 Learning the art of wilderness, night time and Aurora photography requires close tutoring, which is exactly what we offer.
 Small groups also makes moving to different locations not only easy, but definitely increases the chances of capturing the spellbinding northern lights.

 Nature, culture and photo guiding